 Humor

-Today I get to wish a happy birthday to one of the nicest human beings on the planet, Bernie Waber.
-A quiet, unassuming man, Bernie has a gentle sense of humor—one that he relied on for books like Ira Sleeps Over and Lyle, Lyle Crocodile.
-Born in Philadelphia, Bernie moved frequently during his childhood years; [...]
+Today is the birthday of one of the nicest human beings I ever had the chance to work with, Bernie Waber.
+A quiet, unassuming man, Bernie had a gentle sense of humor—one that he relied on for books like Ira Sleeps Over and Lyle, Lyle Crocodile.
+Born in Philadelphia, Bernie moved frequently during his childhood […]

 Animals, Humor